The Prince is a 16th century classic of political strategy, power, and effective governance.

 Borgia then had the captains killed in public display on the square.
 And he provided food and entertainment.

-this was really, deeply amoral.
+Wow.
+This was really, deeply amoral.

 I would probably draw the line at this behavior unless you could find some terrible captain deserving of execution and you send him to a final mission.